Frederick St. John, 2nd Viscount Bolingbroke1

 Reverend Edward Nares married Lady Charlotte Spencer, daughter of George Spencer, 4th Duke of Marlborough and Lady Caroline Russell, on 16 April 1797.1

-Reverend Edward Nares graduated with a Doctor of Divinty (D.D.).1 He was Regius Professor of Modern History and Languages at Oxford University, Oxford, Oxfordshire, England.1
+He graduated with a Doctor of Divinty (D.D.)1 He was Regius Professor of Modern History and Languages at Oxford University, Oxford, Oxfordshire, EnglandG.1

 Child of Reverend Edward Nares and Lady Charlotte Spencer